ssnair610/ProjectNLP/README.md

 ### Running the `predict` function

-- Assign the path of the test file to the variable FILE_PATH enclosed within the comments.
+- Assign the path of the test file to the variable `FILE_PATH` on line 8 in the file `main.py`.

 ## About